Stream Lineage¶

 To move forward with updates to mission-critical applications or answer questions on important subjects like data regulation and compliance, teams need an easy means of comprehending the big picture journey of data in motion.

-Stream lineage provides a graphical UI of event streams and data relationships with both a bird’s eye view and drill-down magnification for answering questions like:
+Stream Lineage provides a graphical UI of event streams and data relationships with both a bird’s eye view and drill-down magnification for answering questions like:

 - Where did data come from?